nallison/GTODocTest/README.md

 A placeholder Wiki for this repo has also been set up at: https://github.com/nallison/GTODocTest/wiki

-Contact Neil at nallison@ieee.org or neil@avon-tech-solutions.co.nz wuth any comments, suggestions or if you'd like to contribute.
+Contact Neil at nallison@ieee.org or neil@avon-tech-solutions.co.nz with any comments, suggestions or if you'd like to contribute.

 # ToDo